An Origins Tale

 Chant de la Sirène the Blog continued its presence on the world wide web until the spring of 2020, when—under duress from the Covid 19 pandemic—its Google domain was snatched from this digital environment by its own paid host.
 This massive U.S. company controlling the internet, which physically squats on an enormous “campus” on the shores of the San Francisco Bay mid-peninsula destroying parts of Hinton’s beloved marshy Baylands, refused to offer a simple mechanism to accept Hinton’s tiny payment for the annual domain subscription.

-While each issue is compiled around a special political theme based on heroic ethos, the writers and multi-media artists published in Chant de la Sirène are selected for creative work following their own siren-inspired mis/directions and outlier currents.
-As goddess of enchantment and deviance, Circe (whose Italian coastal homeland we working sirens recently visited) tells Odysseus, her lost wayfarer lover:
+While each issue is compiled around a special social / political theme, the writers and multimedia artists published in Chant de la Sirène are selected for creative work that follows their own siren-inspired mis/directions and outlier currents.
+We publish that which pushes the boundaries of poetry, media and art.
+As a goddess of enchantment and a sort of deviance in a traditional patriarchal and logocentric world, Circe—whose Italian coastal homeland we recently revisited and sailed upon—tells Odysseus, her lost wayfarer lover:

 When your crew have taken you past these Sirens,